vi-kon/laravel-auth/README.md

 #### Configuration

-In **auth-role.php** file has multiple options.
-The following options are available:
+In **config.php** file has multiple options.
+The following options are avalaible:

 ```php
 [